wp-cli/cache-command/README.md

 ### wp cache replace

-Replace a value in the object cache, if the value already exists.
+Replaces a value in the object cache, if the value already exists.

 ~~~
 wp cache replace <key> <value> [<group>] [<expiration>]